Hierarchical Message-Passing Graph Neural Networks: Experiments

 \subsection{Experimental Results}

-\textbf{Transductive node classification (RQ1-1\&RQ2).} We present the results of transductive node classification in Table~\ref{table:NC_results}.
-We can see that HC-GNN consistently outperforms all of the competing methods in the five datasets, and even the shallow HC-GNN model with only $1$ layer leads to better results.
-The improvement is up to $8.2\%$ in terms of Micro-F1.
-We think the outstanding performance of HC-GNN results from two aspects: (a) the hierarchical structure allows the model to capture long-range global information of graph topology, i.e., propagating messages from and to far-away nodes in the graph; and (b) the meso- and macro-level semantics reflected by the hierarchy is encoded through bottom-up, within-level, and top-down propagation.
+\textbf{Transductive node classification (RQ1-1\&RQ2).} We present the results of transductive node classification in Table~\ref{table:nc_results}.
+We can see that HC-GNN consistently outperforms all of the competing methods in the $5$ datasets, and even the shallow HC-GNN model with only one layer may lead to better results.
+We think the outstanding performance of HC-GNN results from two aspects: (a) the hierarchical structure allows the model to capture informative long-range interactions of graphs, i.e., propagating messages from and to distant nodes in the graph; and (b) the meso- and macro-level semantics reflected by the hierarchy is encoded through bottom-up, within-level, and top-down propagations.
 On the other hand, P-GNNs, HARP, and GraphRNA perform worse in semi-supervised node classification.
-The possible reason is they need more training samples, such as using $80\%$ of existing nodes as training set, as described in their papers~\cite{YYL19,HSLH19}, but we have only $20$ nodes for training in the semi-supervised setting.
+The possible reason is they need more training samples, such as using $80\%$ of existing nodes as the training set, as described in their papers~\cite{YYL19,HSLH19}, but we have only $20$ nodes for training in the semi-supervised setting.

 \textbf{Inductive node classification (RQ1-1\&RQ2)}.
-The results are reported in Table~\ref{table:inductive_NC_results}.\footnote{ Since HARP, P-GNNs and GraphRNA cannot be applied in the inductive setting, we do not present their results in Table~\ref{table:inductive_NC_results}.} We can find that the proposed HC-GNN is still able to show some performance improvement over existing GNN models.
-But the improvement gain is not so significant and inconsistent in different layers of HC-GNN, compared to the results in transductive learning.
-The possible reason is that different graphs may have different hierarchical community structures.
-Nevertheless, the results lead to one observation: the effect of transferring hierarchical semantics between graphs for inductive node classification is rather limited.
+The results are reported in Table~\ref{table:inductive_nc_results}\footnote{Since HARP, P-GNNs and GraphRNA cannot be applied in the inductive setting, we do not present their results in Table~\ref{table:inductive_nc_results}.}.
+We can find that HC-GNN is still able to show some performance improvement over existing GNN models.
+But the improvement gain is not so significant and inconsistent in different layers of HC-GNN compared to the results in transductive learning.
+The possible reason is that different graphs may have other hierarchical community structures.
+Nevertheless, the results lead to one observation: the effect of transferring hierarchical semantics between graphs for inductive node classification is somewhat limited.
+Therefore, exploring an ameliorated model that can adaptively exploit hierarchical structure for different graphs for different tasks would be interesting.
+We further discuss it in Sec.~\ref{sec:conclusion_and_future_work} as one concluding remark.